scala/scala3/docs/_spec/05-classes-and-objects.md

 An enum class is represented as a `sealed abstract` class that extends the `scala.reflect.Enum` trait.

 Enum cases are represented as follows:
-- a class enum case is mapped to a `case class` member of enum class' companion object,
+- a class enum case is mapped to a `case class` member of the enum class' companion object,
-- a singleton enum case is mapped to a `val` member of the enum class' companion object, implemented by a local class definition which may be shared between cases.
+- a singleton enum case is mapped to a `val` member of the enum class' companion object, implemented by a local class definition.
+Whether that local class is shared with other singleton cases, and which ones, is left as an implementation detail.

 ###### Precise rules
 The `scala.reflect.Enum` trait defines a single public method, `ordinal`: